richardstartin/richardstartin.github.io/_posts/2019-07-24-vectorised-byte-operations.md

 Without masking, this operation makes no sense whatsoever because, by specification, the `byte` is cast to an `int` (with sign extension!) prior to the shift, casting back to `byte` after the shift, which means that the result can become negative.
 It has always worked this way in Java, but this poses a question about backwards compatibility - is it always worth it?
 If any existing code contains unmasked shifts, is it really what the author intended?
 In any case, I really hope Intel didn't waste time vectorising this hare-brained operation so will only look at the masked shift, for which benchmarked throughput increased significantly in JDK13.

+Below is a bar chart comparing throughputs for `shiftLogical` with JDK11 and JDK13, along with the raw data.
+The choice of sizes aims to capture the effects of post-loops by choosing a multiple of the vector width, as well as offsets to either side.
+Higher is better.

 ![Unsigned Shift Right JDK11 vs JDK13](https://richardstartin.github.io/assets/2019/07/shr_comp.png)